Sv443/BetterYTM/contributing.md

   It watches for any changes, then rebuilds and serves the userscript on port 8710, so it can be updated live if set up correctly in the userscript manager (see [extras](#extras)).
   Once it has finished building, a link will be printed to the console.
 Open it to install the userscript.
   You can also configure request logging and more in `.env` and `src/tools/serve.ts`, just make sure to restart the dev server after changing anything.
+- **`npm run build-prod-all`**
+  Builds the userscript for production for all hosts with their respective options already set
 - **`npm run build-prod`**
-  Builds the userscript for production
+  Builds the userscript for production with custom options
   Arguments:
   - `--config-mode=<value>` - The mode to build in.
 Can be either `production` or `development` (default)
   - `--config-branch=<value>` - The GitHub branch to target.
 Can be any branch name, but should be `main` for production and `develop` for development (default)
   - `--config-host=<value>` - The host to build for.
 Can be either `github` (default), `greasyfork` or `openuserjs`
+  - `--config-suffix=<value>` - Suffix to add just before the `.user.js` extension.
+Defaults to an empty string
 - **`npm run build-dev`**
   Builds the userscript for development
   Arguments:
   - `--config-mode=<value>` - The mode to build in.
 Can be either `production` or `development` (default)
   - `--config-branch=<value>` - The GitHub branch to target.
 Can be any branch name, but should be `main` for production and `develop` for development (default)
   - `--config-host=<value>` - The host to build for.
 Can be either `github` (default), `greasyfork` or `openuserjs` - this just changes the userscript header so it doesn't matter for development.
+  - `--config-suffix=<value>` - Suffix to add just before the `.user.js` extension.
+Defaults to an empty string
 - **`npm run lint`**
   Builds the userscript with the TypeScript compiler and lints it with ESLint.
 Doesn't verify *all* of the functionality of the script, only syntax and TypeScript errors!
 - **`npm run tr-progress`**